Do you want to see a real-life SEO writing example to inspire your content marketing?

 I did it in 3 months.

 Why did we get results so quickly?
-A key factor is that Smart Blogger is a big authority DR 78 site and so it’s easier for them to rank than low DR sites.
-Still, the case study shows the power of a carefully planned and expertly written piece of content.
+A key factor is that Smart Blogger is a big authority DR 79 (DA 58 on Moz) site and so it’s easier for them to rank than low DR sites.
+Still, the SEO article example shows the power of a carefully planned and expertly written piece of content.

-I hope this SEO writing example motivated you.
+I hope this SEO writing template motivated you.

-Use the tips to craft your own winning post.
+Use the tips to craft your own winning post that dominates SERPs.